CodeMonk/dd-wrt-go/README.md

 # dd-wrt-go
-How to build naitive applications in go, than run on dd-wrt (Specifically on a Netgear R7000)
+How to build naitive applications in go, then run on dd-wrt (Specifically on a Netgear R7000)

 ## How it works